 Meet The Faces Behind The Three Graces

 Lisa Stockhammer-Mial, President & Owner, is the creative force behind The Three Graces.
-An expert on antique and period jewelry, she is a historian and lecturer on the subject.
+An expert on gemology and antique and period jewelry, she is a historian and lecturer on the subject of period jewelry.
 Responsible for selecting every piece of jewelry represented, her discerning eye and impeccable taste is expressed in every offering.
 As diverse as every jewel and unique as each client, her roles are many.
 From directing the look, feel and navigation of the website, to traveling on major buying extravaganzas, or keeping in touch with most clients including answering as many first inquiries, emails and telephone calls as possible, her passion is evident.
 Read her full bio here.

 Rhonda Farmer, Director of Client Services unofficial office manager and every client’s best friend, possesses the type of vivacious manner and sincerity which has every one telling her their life story in the first moments of conversation.
 As kind hearted and honest as they come, Rhonda keeps our office bustling along with her indelible spirit.
 She brings to The Three Graces widespread experience ranging from working for the government to banking where she developed a mastery of customer service and a host of business skills.
 In her own words, she is married to the “greatest guy on the planet” and has two grown children as well as two miniature schnauzers, Dixie Doodle and Halle Berry.
 Matchmaker at heart, seven couples have heard the blissful peal of wedding bells due to her guidance and friendship.
 She has found another perfect match with The Three Graces where her spectrum of talents in assisting our clients as well as our entire staff is put to its best.
 Every piece of jewelry purchased ends up on her finger or ear, or encircling her wrist or neck as she oohs and aahs on the way to being given “the Rhonda ok” before being placed onto the website.